Miner Wars

 The start of a new round begins instantly after the end of the previous one.

-The multiplier in the size from x1 to x256 is determined at the beginning of each round.
+The multiplier is determined at the beginning of each round.
 In fact, this is an indicator of the number of blocks won at one time.
-That is, if a clan/player, for example, won a round with an x32 multiplier, then this counts as 32 rounds won.
+That is, if a clan/player, for example, wins a round with an x32 multiplier, then this counts as 32 rounds won.

-Since the prize pool is limited, the multipliers only affect the weight of each round in the distribution.
-This means that if there were 129 rounds during the day, 128 of which had a x1 multiplier and were won by Clan A, and one round had a x128 multiplier and was won by Clan B, then these clans will receive half of the total prize pool each.
+Since the reward fund is limited, the multipliers only affect the weight of each round in the distribution.
+This means that if there were 129 rounds during the day, 128 of which had an x1 multiplier and were won by Clan A, and one round had an x128 multiplier and was won by Clan B, then these Clans will receive half of the total prize pool each.

 Multipliers are applied both in Clan competitions and in personal battles.